Identifying and Serving Students Who are Gifted in K-12

 Instructional Time in Remote Learning Environments:

 Districts must follow any instructional time requirements for particular gifted service settings.
 However, the methods for providing and documenting instructional time may differ in remote learning environments.
 Remote learning environments may include synchronous (in real time), asynchronous (not in real time) or a combination of the two as deemed appropriate for the grade level and individual needs of the student as defined in a Written Education Plan.
-In addition, some districts may utilize a hybrid model that combines face-to-face instruction with remote learning.
+In addition, some districts may utilize a hybrid education delivery model that combines face-to-face instruction with remote learning.

 Regardless of the format used, the critical consideration regarding instructional time is how much time students spend engaged with the course materials and activities.
 Students must have direct access to the designated service provider who must monitor and interact with students in systematic ways, similar to a face-to-face course, by using the district’s remote learning platform or other methods established by the district.
 Districts may document instructional time in a variety of ways including, but not limited to, the use of teacher schedules, chat and communication tools, email or video conferencing.